 Hypo-arousal symptoms show up as a state of dissociation or disconnection that results when trauma and traumatic stress become overwhelming, and the nervous system moves into a “freeze” response.

 Peter Levine acknowledges that dissociation helps make the unbearable bearable.
 He describes this freeze response as being similar to both the accelerator and the brake being applied at the same time creating a forceful turbulence inside the body that produces the “hypo-arousal” symptoms of traumatic stress.(4) It is as if the wheels are spinning, but the car isn’t going anywhere.
 This type of response occurs without conscious thought – it is an instinctive response to an overwhelming experience.
 And it occurs, in part, as a way of buffering against the painful experiences of trauma symptoms.

 When this high level of trauma activation in the nervous system results in a “freeze” response, it contributes to the development of trauma symptoms that fall into the hypo-arousal category.
 This category of symptoms include:

-- Behavioural Symptoms: Those who learned to cope with trauma by dissociating or shutting down often continue to respond in similar ways when they face stress.(2) Hypo-arousal and dissociation are also significant contributors to substance abuse and addiction.
-Some people counter the pervasive experience of numbness and detachment by moving towards high-risk behaviours or sensation-seeking in dramatic ways including high-risk substance abuse and behavioural addictions such as sexual acting out and excessive gambling.
+Behavioural Symptoms: Those who learned to cope with trauma by dissociating or shutting down often continue to respond in similar ways when they face stress.(2) Hypo-arousal and dissociation are also significant contributors to mood-altering and addiction.
+Some people counter the pervasive experience of numbness and detachment by moving towards high-risk behaviours or sensation-seeking in dramatic ways including high-risk substance use and behavioural addictions such as sexual acting out and excessive gambling.